Skip to Main Content

 Engage

-Depending on the grade level and prior knowledge of your students, select from the following “bell ringer” or warmup questions to get students started:
+• Depending on the grade level and prior knowledge of your students, select from the following questions to get students started:

-• Why would laws for donating money to candidates for political office be in place?
+• Why do campaign contribution laws exist?
 Why might those laws be controversial?

-• Answers will vary but guide the discussion around how much money is spent on campaigns, and most often the people running for office need/want others to help fund their campaigns.
-The amount of money spent has led some to question the need for regulations.
-Spending money has been equated to free speech which is where the controversies arise.
+• Answers will vary but guide the discussion around how much money is spent on campaigns, and how the people running for office need and want others to help fund their campaigns.
+Worries about economic inequality and the amount of money poured into political campaigns have led to questions about whether regulations are important.
+Although the Supreme Court has ruled that contributing money to campaigns is a form of protected speech, there has been tremendous controversy about this.

-Transition: Let students know that today they will be looking into campaign finance decisions which include federal legislation and Supreme Court decisions.
-Remind students that running for office, especially at the federal level, is significantly expensive (considerations include if a candidate is running for the first time, running against a popular incumbent, running unopposed, etc. which can all affect the cost of a campaign.)
-Groups called political action committees are responsible for a lot of the funds that go into campaigning.
+• Let students know that today they will be looking into campaign finance decisions, which include federal legislation and Supreme Court decisions.
+Remind students that running for office, especially at the federal level, can be quite expensive.
+(Considerations include if a candidate is running for the first time, running against a popular incumbent, or running unopposed, all of which affect the cost of campaigns.)
+Political action committees (PACs) are responsible for a lot, but not all, of the funds that go into campaigning.

 • If teaching the lesson around the time of a highly contested congressional or presidential election, teachers may choose to discuss the money spent on that specific election to illustrate the substantial amounts of money involved in campaigns.